Source Object Specifier. Image, SVG, and ICC profile objects may be specified as image catalog entries or relative file paths

 attribute::RootPath, but can also be used to gain access to entries in the default catalog which would otherwise be overridden by entries in the main catalog.

 Refer to Managing Content in the Server Configuration Guide for details on how

 path is translated to a physical file path.

 Refer to the description of the IC (Image Converter) utility for a complete list of supported file formats.

-Applications which require image data in multiple different resolutions will perform best when using the Dynamic Media pyramid TIFF (PTIF) multi-resolution format.
+Applications that require image data in multiple different resolutions perform best when using the Dynamic Media pyramid TIFF (PTIF) multi-resolution format.
 The IC utility is used to create PTIF images from any supported image format.

 Accessing an image and an ICC profile in two different image catalogs

 Retrieve the image ’ myImage’ in the image catalog identified as ’ myCatalog’ and attach the ICC profile ’ sRGB’ located in the image catalog named ’ myProfiles’:

 Build a simple composite image consisting of three layers, all retrieved from ’ myCatalog’: